GTGameEngine – In-Editor Physics Simulation and Previewing

 My plan for much later on is to allow the user to leave an object where it was at the end of the physics simulation so that the physics engine can be used to position objects realistically rather than having them positioned by hand.
 I’ve go no idea how useful it’d be, but might come in handy for things like clutter or something…

 And now for good measure, here’s another video of me playing around with the physics.
-Here I’m just testing the difference between different masses by watch how forcefully a ball pushes itself through a wall.
+Here I’m just testing the difference between different masses by watching how forcefully a ball pushes itself through a wall.

 I can imagine this feature being especially useful later on when working with constraints.
 They’re always a pain…